-Capsaicin, the chemical in chili that give it its heat, is known for many benefits.
+Capsaicin, the chemical in chili that gives it its heat, is known for its many benefits.
 It has long been speculated for being able to potentially reduce hunger and even increase energy usage, helping as part of a weight management program.

 The enhancement of energy metabolism could be due to the increase of thermogenesis (the process of heat production) in adipose tissue through the stimulation of the sympathetic nervous system.
 This serves either to maintain body temperature and the processing of waste food energy.

 The potential weight loss effects of capsaicin are thought to be produced by the stimulation of sensory nerve activities interacting with certain binding receptors.